-The Bible teaches us that there is only one God in all existence (Isaiah 43:10; 44:6,8).
+The Bible teaches us that there is only one God and all existence (Isaiah 43:10; 44:6,8).
 Nevertheless, there are many cult groups who claim that there are more than one God.
 Mormonism, for example, teaches that there are many Gods and that it is possible for people to become gods of their own worlds.
-One of the versus they use to support their view is found in (1 Cor.
+One of the verses they use to support their view is found in (1 Cor.
 8:5-6).
 It says,